LingxiaoShawn/USD3/README.md

 #### Supported features:

-* [x] **Unified code**: you only need to switch loss function to choose between continuous time and discrete time.
+* ✅ **Unified code**: you only need to switch the loss function to choose between continuous time and discrete time.
 Forward and backward process are shared with the same code.
-* [x] **Fast and memory efficient**: forward and backward process does NOT store the costly $C\times C$ transition matrices, thanks to the nominal data assumption.
+* ✅ **Fast and memory efficient**: forward and backward process does NOT store the costly $C\times C$ transition matrices, thanks to the nominal data assumption.
 We provide both efficient exact VLB loss and simplified VLB loss.
 Backward process easily supports jump steps.
-* [x] **Any dimension input**: our code easily support any multi-element object $X$ with dimensionality $(B, N_1,...,N_k, C)$ *without* any modification, where $k$ can be any positive integer. $B$ is the batch size.
+* ✅ **Any dimension input**: our code easily support any multi-element object $X$ with dimensionality $(B, N_1,...,N_k, C)$ *without* any modification, where $k$ can be any positive integer. $B$ is the batch size.
 If samples have different number of elements, you can provide the mask of paddings to the loss function, which will ignore these padding elements.
-* [x] **Conditional diffusion**: one can provide the mask for conditional part, and these elements won't change during the conditional diffusion process.
+* ✅ **Conditional diffusion**: one can provide the mask for conditional part, and these elements won't change during the conditional diffusion process.
-* [x] **Element-dependent noise**: we support two types of noise.
+* ✅ **Element-dependent noise**: we support two types of noise.
 1) all elements share the same noise, with the categorical noise distribution having shape $(C)$.
 2) element-dependent noise with noise distribution shape $(B, N_1,...,N_k, C)$.
-This is particularly useful for some conditional diffusion process, where one can define element-dependent noise based on the conditional part.
+This is particularly useful in conditional diffusion process, where one can define element-dependent noise.

 ## Installation